BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 9:16 And the bow shall be in the cloud; and I will look upon it, that I may remember the everlasting covenant between God and every living creature of all flesh that is upon the earth.

+9:17 And God said unto Noah, This is the tokem of the covenant, which I have established between me and all flesh that is upon the earth.

+9:18 And the sons of Noah, that went forth of the ark, were Shem, and Ham, and Japheth: and Ham is the father of Canaan.

+9:19 These are the three sons of Noah: and of them was the whole earth overspread.

+9:20 And Noah began to be an husbandman, and he planted a vineyard:
+9:21 And he drank of the wine, and was drunken; and he was uncovered within his tent.

+9:22 And Ham, the father of Canaan, saw the nakedness of his father, and told his two brethren without.

+9:23 And Shem and Japheth took a garment, and laid it upon their shoulders, and went backward, and covered the nakedness of their father; and their faces were backward, and they saw not their father\s nakedness.

+9:24 And Noah awoke from his wine, and knew what his younger son had done unto him.

+9:25 And he said, Cursed be Canaan; a servant of servants shall he be unto his brethren.